Lady Algitha Frederica Mary Lumley1

 Last Edited=3 Apr 2011

-He gained the rank of Captain in the service of the Wiltshire Yeomanry.2 He was decorated with the award of the Territorial Decoration (T.D.).2 He was invested as a Officer, Order of the British Empire (O.B.E.) in 1919.2
+He gained the rank of Captain in the Wiltshire Yeomanry.2 He was awarded the Territorial Decoration (T.D.)2 He was appointed Officer, Order of the British Empire (O.B.E.) in 1919.2

 Children of Hon.
 Arnold Henderson and Helen Madeline Gordon